danielbuechele/react-360-keyboard/README.md

 }
 ```

-In your react-360 code, add the keyboard to the AppRegistry and show it:
+In your react-360 code, add the keyboard to the AppRegistry and call `NativeModules.Keyboard.startInput` to show it.
+A promise is returned that resolves with the text entered by the user.

 ```js
 import {VrButton, NativeModules, AppRegistry} from 'react-360';